© 2020 All rights reserved hunter coast painting

 Choosing your new home paint colours can be a big task & our guide is here to help!

 A colour change is a simple and cost-effective way to breathe new life into a room.
-But as anyone who’s browsed the aisles of their local paint shop would know, paint colours come in many shades and depths, and choosing which colour will suit your space best is never an easy decision.
+But as anyone who’s browsed the aisles of their local paint store would know, paint colours come in many shades and depths, and choosing which colour will suit your space best is never an easy decision.
 To save you all that unnecessary stress, we’ve put together our top tips for finding a colour palette just for you.

 A Guide to Choosing Paint Colours